M551 Sheridan: Development

 By 1962, the Army realized that the MGM-51 Shillelagh missile system would not immediately be ready for the Sheridan, and so considered several alternative gun systems.
 These including conventional 76 mm, 90 mm and 105 mm options, as well as missile systems such as ENTAC and TOW.
-The Army ultimately decided to arm the Sheridan with just 152 mm conventional rounds until the Shillelagh was ready.
+In March 1967, a 105 mm howitzer XM103E7 and then a 76 mm gun was installed in the turret of an M551 at Rock Island Arsenal.
+Neither configuration was adopted.
+The Army ultimately decided to arm the Sheridan with just 152 mm conventional rounds until the Shillelagh was more mature.

 The first of 12 pilots was delivered in June 1962.
 Pilots 1–3 comprised the first generation.
-With the second generation pilots 4–6, the band track was replaced with single-pin, link type tracks.
+With the second-generation pilots 4–6, the band track was replaced with single-pin, link type tracks.
 An XM551 test bed turret with gun-launcher was mated to an M41 chassis, which began firing tests in August 1962 at Aberdeen Proving Ground.
 The third generation of pilots, starting with pilot 7, eliminated the water jet propulsion.
 Pilots 9–11 were delivered in 1964, and pilot 12 was delivered in February 1965.

 In the 1960s the Army was also developing the MBT-70 main battle tank with West Germany.
 The U.S. Army no longer used the heavy, medium, and light tank classifications.
-In 1960, with the deactivation of its last (M103) heavy tank battalion, and the fielding of the new M60 series tank, the U.S. Army had adopted a main battle tank (MBT) doctrine; a single tank filling all combat roles.
+In 1960, with the deactivation of its last heavy tank battalion (which used the M103 heavy tank), and the fielding of the new M60 series tank, the U.S. Army had adopted a main battle tank (MBT) doctrine; a single tank filling all combat roles.
 The U.S. Army still retained the M41 Walker Bulldog light tank in the Army National Guard, but other than the units undergoing the transitional process, the regular army consisted of MBTs.
 Fearing Congress would balk at funding two developmental tank programs, the Army chose to designate the Sheridan as an armored reconnaissance vehicle rather than a light tank.
 The Army also believed "tank" too much evoked the main battle tank, a different role altogether, so the new project was instead officially classified as an "Armored Reconnaissance/Airborne Assault Vehicle."